 Hard lesson to be learnt.

-But for me personally, the pistacchio and nocciola is a must try.
+But for me personally, the pistacchio and nocciola there is a must try.
 Both of the flavour is robust without it being overwhelmingly sweet.
-Its wonderful.

-Yesterday, Cart and I ordered the spaghetti.
-Its a rather fascinating process.
+Cart and I ordered the spaghetti some while back.
+It was a rather fascinating process.
 The person behind the counter will scoop some vanilla ice cream into a utensil that looks very similar to a potato masher and squeeze it in a bowl.

-She then adds cherry syrup on top.
-In some gelateria, they serve it with strawberry sauce and white chocolate shavings on top.
+She then added cherry syrup on top.
+In other gelateria, they may serve it with strawberry sauce and white chocolate shavings on top.
 Either way, it’s still good.

-Isnt my spaghetti pretty?
-The next time we go to Tony, I want to try the Uova al Tegame (fried egg) next!
+Isn’t my spaghetti pretty?
+The next time we go to Tony, I’d like to try the Uova al Tegame (fried egg) next!

 Largo Missiroli Alberto, 13